Hosting a party can be stressful at the best of times, but what about when it is your own child’s?

 A Special Lunch At Home

-Your child would be excited to wake up to special party balloons and cake, and you will still make it a day to remember with lots of photo and video moments to keepsake.
+Your child will be excited to wake up to special party balloons and cake.
+You will still make it a day to remember with lots of photo and video moments to keepsake.

-You can do some drawings of animals or favorite characters to make it extra special without additional cost.
+You can draw animals or favorite characters.
+This will make it extra special without additional cost.

 Plan A Picnic

-There are so many great ideas to turn celebrate the first birthday with a more simple tone – and a picnic is pretty high up on the list.
+There are so many great ideas to celebrate the first birthday with a more simple tone.
+A picnic is pretty high up on the list.